-1) Section 3.8.2: Dimensional Regulations: Maximum Floor Area.
-154,045 sq. ft. allowed based on the Gross Land Area, the maximum floor area ratio of .303 in the Residential-5 (R-5) district, and the Floor Area Bonus of 3,400 sq. ft. per affordable dwelling unit provided.
-The proposed modification request is to increase the floor area ratio to .615 which would allow up to 215,715 sq. ft.
+- 1) Section 3.8.2: Dimensional Regulations: Maximum Floor Area. - Permitted: 154,045 sq. ft. in the Residential-5 (R-5) zoning district, with floor area bonus for affordable dwelling units - Requested: Increase to 218,538 sq. ft.

 Staff Comment: The zoning districts available in the Land Use Management Ordinance (LUMO) do not necessarily implement the guidance of the Future Land Use Map (FLUM) in all situations, given dimensional limitations.
-Staff has advised applicants to propose zoning districts based on compatibility between the district intent statements in LUMO and the proposed development.
+Staff has advised the applicant to propose a zoning district based on compatibility between the district intent statements in LUMO and the proposed development.
 Further justification is provided in the applicant's statement on Modifications to Regulations.

 2) Section 5.6.2: Landscape Buffers.
-The applicant proposed modifications to the required width and Type of various buffers, as detailed in the table below.
+The applicant proposes modifications to the required width and Type of various buffers, as detailed in the table below.

 Buffer Location Required Buffer Proposed Buffer

-North Wil I comply
+North Will comply

 South 20 ft.
 Type C 10 ft.
 Type A

 East 15 ft.
 Type B 10-20 ft.
 Type B

 West 15 ft.
 Type B 0-10 ft.
 Modified Type

-Buffer reduced by one grade of intensity where no parking is located between the buildings and the adjacent street
+\ Buffer reduced by one grade of intensity where no parking is located between the buildings and the adjacent street

 Staff Comment: Landscape buffers are intended to separate proposed development from different adjacent land uses or zoning designations to minimize potential nuisances, reduce the visual impact of unsightly aspects of adjacent development, provide separation of spaces, and establish a sense of privacy.

 The applicant proposes reduced and modified buffers on the southern, eastern, and western sides of the property to "contribute to the urban streetscape and provide a cohesive transition to the neighboring Aura project."
 Further justification is provided in the applicant's statement on Modifications to Regulations.